Aggrathon/Ludum-Dare-44/README.md

 ![Green Goo Logo](Presentation/cover.png)
 Manipulate gravity to coordinate swarms of nano-robots in order to “greenify” a planet.
 Fuel the expansion by spending your nano-robots to build mines on the asteroids.

+This is my entry to the 44:th Ludum Dare game jam (compo rules).
 ![Screenshot](Presentation/Screenshot.png)
-My entry to the 44:th Ludum Dare game jam (compo rules).

 ## Links